zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

 ## Test procedure

+In this section and unless otherwise specified below, the term "[DNS Query]" follows the specification for DNS queries as specified in [DNS Query and Response Defaults].
+The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNS Response] in the same specification.

+1. Create [DNS Queries][DNS Query] over UDP:
+   1. Query type SOA and query name *Child Zone* ("SOA Query UDP").
+   1. Query type NS and query name *Child Zone* ("NS Query UDP").

+2. Create [DNS Query] over TCP:
-1. Create a SOA query for the *Child Zone* without any OPT record (no EDNS).
+   1. Query type SOA and query name *Child Zone* ("SOA Query TCP").

-2. Create a NS query for the *Child Zone* without any OPT record (no EDNS).

 3. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

 4. For each name server in *Name Server IP* do:

-   1. Send the SOA query over UDP and the NS query over UDP to the name server and collect the responses.
+   1. Send *SOA Query UDP* and *NS Query UDP* to the name server and collect the [DNS Responses][DNS Response].
-   2. If there is no DNS response on neither query (UDP), then:
+   2. If there is no DNS response on neither query), then:
-      1. Send the SOA query over TCP to the name server and collect the response.
+      1. Send *SOA Query TCP* to the name server and collect the [DNS Response].
-      2. If there is no DNS response on the TCP query, then output *[B04_NO_RESPONSE]* and go to next server.
+      2. If there is no [DNS Response], then output *[B04_NO_RESPONSE]* and go to next server.
-      3. Else (there is a DNS response over TCP), then output *[B04_RESPONSE_TCP_NOT_UDP]* and go to next server.
+      3. Else, then output *[B04_RESPONSE_TCP_NOT_UDP]* and go to next server.
    3. Else:
-      1. Process the response on the SOA query (UDP):
+      1. Process the response on *SOA Query UDP*:
-         1. If there is no response, then output *[B04_NO_RESPONSE_SOA_QUERY]*.
+         1. If there is no [DNS response], then output *[B04_NO_RESPONSE_SOA_QUERY]*.
          2. Else, if the RCODE is not "NOERROR" then output *[B04_UNEXPECTED_RCODE_SOA_QUERY]*.
          3. Else, if there is no SOA record in the answer section, then